FeatureBaseDB/featurebase/docs/getting-started.md

 docker exec -it pilosa /pilosa import -i repository -f language /language.csv
 ```

 Note that, both the user IDs and the repository IDs were remapped to sequential integers in the data files, they don't correspond to actual Github IDs anymore.
-You can check out `language.txt` to see the mapping for languages.
+You can check out `languages.txt` to see the mapping for languages.

 ### Input Definition
 Alternatively Pilosa can import JSON data using an [Input Definition](../input-definition/) describing the schema and ETL rules to process the data.